Pão de Açúcar

 Everyone loves this paved 2km trail winding along the southern contour of Morro do Urca.
 It’s a lush treed area, with the waves crashing...

 Beneath Morro da Urca, narrow Praia Vermelha has superb views of the rocky coastline from the shore.
 Its coarse sand gives the beach the...

 This much-loved neighborhood bar and restaurant has a marvelous setting near Urca’s bayside waterfront.
 At night, young and old crowd...

 Overlooking the small Praia da Urca, this neighborhood restaurant serves good-value weekday lunch specials, and you can enjoy views over...

 Av Pasteur 520 · interesting places nearby

-Seen from the peak of Pão de Açúcar, Rio is undoubtedly the most beautiful city in the world.
+Seen from the peak of Pão de Açúcar, Rio is undoubtedly a Cidade Maravilhosa (Marvelous City).
 There are many good times to make the ascent, but sunset on a clear day is the most rewarding.
 Two cable cars connect to the summit, 396m above Rio.
+At the top, the city unfolds beneath you, with Corcovado mountain and Cristo Redentor (Christ the Redeemer) off to the west, and Copacabana Beach to the south.

-The first ascends 220m to Morro da Urca.
-From here, you can see Baía de Guanabara and the winding coastline; on the ocean side of the mountain is Praia Vermelha.
-Morro da Urca has its own restaurant, souvenir shops, a playground, an outdoor theater and a helipad (helicopter tours are possible).
+The first cable car ascends 220m to Morro da Urca.
+From here, you can see Baía de Guanabara (Guanabara Bay) and the winding coastline; on the ocean side of the mountain is Praia Vermelha.
+Morro da Urca has souvenir shops, snack bars (including an excellent fresh fruit and juice vendor) a high-end restaurant and a helipad (helicopter tours are possible).